sedostheatre/sedos.co.uk/input/events/2026-season-launch.md

 ---
 **Looking forward to 2026 already?**

-If you want to be first to hear what shows we’re doing next year, join us from 7pm on the 11 September at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) bar (Bride Lane, Fleet Street, London EC4Y 8EQ) for our 2026 Season Launch event!
+If you want to be first to hear what shows we’re doing next year, join us from 7pm on 11 September at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) bar (Bride Lane, Fleet Street, London EC4Y 8EQ) for our 2026 Season Launch event.

 Just turn up on the evening, no sign-up required.